wd15/wd15.github.com/_posts/2014-06-25-automated-simulation-management.md

 to the execution of an experiment as opposed to the assembling of the apparatus or rendering of a figure in a laboratory notebook.
-Ideally, the simulation stage of a project is a mode of working that has a well defined workflow using a well developed code base and mostly involves changing input parameters (and maybe only tweaking the code slightly).
+Ideally, the simulation stage of a project is a mode of working that has a well defined workflow.
+It uses a well developed code base and mostly involves changing input parameters (and maybe only tweaking the code slightly).
 Such a well defined mode of working is highly tractable to event control and metadata capture.